Epidemium/GeoStatus/README.md

 # GeoStatus
-Preparation of projects that investigate specific risk factors at geographical level
+Preparation of projects that investigate cancer risk factors at geographic level